SangjunRyu/SangjunRyu/README.md

 ## Echo Marketing — Data Engineer (Contract)
 **Jun 2026 – Sep 2026**

-Developed and maintained **gold-layer pipelines and BI serving workloads** on a multi-account advertising data platform (Databricks · PySpark · Delta Lake · Unity Catalog).
+Worked across the **analytics-facing layer** of a multi-account advertising data platform (Databricks · PySpark · Delta Lake · Unity Catalog) — gold datasets, ODBC report views, and Tableau dashboards consumed by marketing teams — plus the performance and reliability engineering underneath them.
 Ingestion through the silver layer was owned by a separate platform cell.

 - Optimized the URL classification stage of a **24.5M-row Spark batch** using `explain codegen` and measured traffic distribution to reorder branch conditions and short-circuit regex